-Supporting required courses include the following:

-MATH 2221, 2222 8 semester hours PHYS 2121, 2122 8 semester hours

-Total: 56 semester hours + research experience
+Supporting required courses include the following:MATH 2221, 22228 hoursPHYS 2121, 21228 hoursTotal: 56 semester hours + research experience

-The scheduling of the B.S. curriculum is important, as the Physical Chemistry sequence (CHEM 3301-3302) alternates years with Analytical Chemistry (CHEM 2251) and Instrumental Analysis (CHEM 4451).
+The scheduling of the B.S. curriculum is important, as the Physical Chemistry sequence (CHEM 3301and 3302) alternates years with Analytical Chemistry (CHEM 2251) and Instrumental Analysis (CHEM 4451).
 To be prepared to take the Physical Chemistry sequence, students should take Calculus during the first year and Physics during the sophomore year.
 It is highly recommended that students take General Chemistry during their first year.
 The following would be typical sequences of courses for the B.S.
 Chemistry degree: